dariobanfi/hls-streaming-gcp/README.md

 # Deploying through Terraform

-*WARNING - WIP, NOT FULLY WORKING YET* - Waiting for next TF release next week with native support for triggers in cloud functions v2

 Use the Terraform config yo automatically deploy all components in a new project of your choice.

-First create a project and then, edit terraform variables in terraform.tfvars
+First create a new Google Cloud project and then, edit terraform variables in `terraform.tfvars`

 After that, run:

 `terraform plan`

 `terrform apply`

+Terraform will take care about enabling all APIs and deploying the automation.

+After that, you can test it by uploading a file in the newly created raw-files bucket:

+`gsutil cp sample.mov gs://hls-streaming-gcp-raw-files-${PROJECT_ID}`